JunlinJing/jjing-neuro/_pages/research.md

 <h3 class="project-title">Use of Machine Learning for Investigation of Deviant Functional Connectome</h3>

 <div class="project-description">
 In recent years, Intrinsic Functional Connectivity Magnetic Resonance Imaging (fcMRI) has become a valuable tool for understanding how different parts of the human brain communicate with each other.
-This project investigates:
+This project investigates the application of advanced machine learning techniques to identify and characterize abnormal connectivity patterns that may serve as biomarkers for neurological and psychiatric conditions.
 </div>

 <ul class="project-list">